yift/findit/docs/syntax/operators/access/of.md

 findit -w 'name = (name OF parent)'
 ```

-Will display only the with the same name as their parent.
+Will display only the files with the same name as their parent.

 ```bash
 findit -w '(length() OF me) > 1024'